-- Create a profile at PTA.org. - Register with LAPTA at LouisianaPTA.org/register. - Register for LAPTA Training Events. - Familiarize themselves with PTA.org and LouisianaPTA.org. - Order any necessary materials and supplies. - Fill any vacancies and appoint chairpersons, if necessary. - Work on the goals for the year and develop a calendar of events. - Meet with school administration. - Ensure that year-end financial reports are complete and begin planning for the new budget.
+- Create a profile at PTA.org. - Register with LAPTA at LouisianaPTA.org/register. - Receive LAPTA Training at LouisianaPTA.org/training. - Familiarize themselves with PTA.org and LouisianaPTA.org. - Order any necessary materials and supplies. - Fill any vacancies and appoint chairpersons, if necessary. - Work on the goals for the year and develop a calendar of events. - Meet with school administration. - Ensure that year-end financial reports are complete and begin planning for the new budget.